neuphonic/pyneuphonic/examples/livekit/README.md

 - A Neuphonic API Key
 - A [LiveKit account](https://livekit.io/) with API Credentials.
 - Python 3.9 or higher
 - An OpenAI API Key and a Deepgram API Key.
-These demos use OpenAI as the LLM and Deepgram as for STT, but you can switch these out for something else if you prefer.
+These demos use OpenAI as the LLM and Deepgram for STT, but you can switch these out for something else if you prefer.

 ## Setup